yoon-group/yoon-group.github.io/_pages/1_about.md

 My research centers on the integration of physical and data sciences, aiming at improving fundamental understanding and predictive capability of hydrogeological systems across scales.
 I combine theoretical, computational, experimental, and field-based approaches to studying flow and reactive transport in porous and fractured media.
 I also develop data assimilation and machine learning techniques for subsurface characterization and source identification.

+Starting in January 2024, I will be joining the Department of Geological Sciences at the University of Florida as an assistant professor.
+I am searching for a motivated post-doctoral associate and a Ph.D. student who possess a strong interest in investigating flow and reactive transport phenomena within porous and fractured media.
+If your research interests align with these topics,  I warmly invite you to send me your CV to explore potential collaborations and opportunities.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com){:target="\_blank"}.
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder. -->